Jipok/dpi-bypass-proxy/README.md

 ## Features

-- Redirects blocked or DPI-throttled domains through a SOCKS5 proxy
+- Redirects blocked or DPI-throttled domains through a proxy
+- Support SOCKS5 proxy or sending though net interface(like wg0)
 - Allows direct connections for non-blocked domains
 - Configurable proxy list and block list
 - Works on Linux PCs and **routers**